Spiritual Dreamwork

 to access the wisdom of the unconscious mind.

-A few years ago, I dreamed that I was back in the apartment where my ex-husband and I lived when we first got married.
+I once dreamed that I was back in the apartment where my ex-husband and I lived when we first got married.
 I had just finished stocking the pantry with 100 cans of Campbell's soup, which had been given to me at my wedding shower.
 I was looking at the neat rows of red-and-white labels, and I felt so nostalgic that I started crying.
 Then I thought, "Wait a minute.
 Canned food isn't good for me.
 I didn't know it back then, but I know it now."
 Then I woke up.

 A Precognitive Dream